Where to stay in Porto - A Local's Neighborhood Guide

 While it does not feel at all like a local neighborhood (almost all the buildings have been converted to hotels and short-term apartment rentals), the atmosphere is always pleasant and you have an almost unlimited number of places to eat and drink, a great selection of hotels, and people from all over the world.

-The neighborhood is also pretty flat, so it's pleasant for older visitors who don't want to have to constantly navigate Porto's steep streets and hills.
-One thing to keep in mind, though, is that there's no metro stop nearby and the entire rest of the city is an uphill walk (or Uber/Bolt ride).
+The neighborhood is also flat, so it's pleasant for older visitors who don't want to have to constantly navigate Porto's steep streets and hills.
+That said, there's no metro stop nearby and the entire rest of the city is an uphill walk.

 Sunset is the best time of day to to be here, as you can enjoy the river views while having a drink at the many terraces or climb the historic riverside walls to watch the crowds and excitement below.